wheresmehat/weather-app/README.md

 A simple weather forecast app

-With a little help from google geocoding API and darksky weather API, and a few promises.
+With a little help from google geocoding API, darksky weather API, a few promises and a touch of regex.

 Deployed on Heroku: https://weather-app-promise.herokuapp.com/